pluralsh/documentation/pages/plural-features/plural-ai/sentinels.md

 ```

 {% callout severity="info" %}
-To see the full api spec, go here: https://docs.plural.sh/overview/management-api-reference#sentinel
+To see the full api spec, go to our [Management API Docs](https://docs.plural.sh/overview/management-api-reference#sentinel)
 {% /callout %}

 What this particular sentinel will do when run is, in parallel: